C (programming language): Limitations

+Mitigations for C's problems

-For some purposes, restricted styles of C have been adopted, e.g. MISRA C or CERT C, in an attempt to reduce the opportunity for glitches.
-Databases such as CWE attempt to count the ways that C has potential vulnerabilities, along with recommendations for mitigation.
+For some purposes, restricted styles of C have been adopted, e.g. MISRA C or CERT C, in an attempt to reduce the opportunity for unwanted behaviour.
+Databases such as CWE attempt to count the ways that systems in general, especially those coded in C, have potential vulnerabilities, along with recommendations for mitigation.

 There are tools that can mitigate some of the drawbacks.
 Contemporary C compilers include checks which may generate warnings to help identify many potential bugs.

+C's use of pointers can be made less risky by use of instruction set architecture extensions such as CHERI or Permission Overlay Extensions.
+These techniques change the fundamental nature of pointers at a hardware level to include bounds checks and purposes, which can help prevent buffer over-runs and inappropriate heap accesses.

+Since the early 2020s the Linux kernel has sections written in Rust, a language which has specific measures to improve safety.